-I replaced it with a new Instant Pot Vortex Plus Air Fryer.
+I replaced it with a new Instant Pot Vortex Plus Air Fryer (paid link).
 Whilst this solved the issues I had with the Philips air fryer, it also its own pros and cons and I often find myself missing my old Philips Air Fryer.
 So, it is not ideal either!

 Here are the pros and cons of each machine.

 Philips Air Fryer